How to file a wildfire insurance claim

 Filing a claim

-Once you’re ready to file a claim, gather all your pictures, video and receipts and submit them to the insurance company.
-Marc Ragin, Associate Professor of Insurance and Risk Management at University of Georgia says do this right away: “As soon as possible once you’re sure that…damages are significant enough that they will exceed your deductible,” he says.
+Once you’re ready to file a claim, gather all your pictures, videos, and receipts and submit them to the insurance company immediately.
+“As soon as possible once you’re sure that…damages are significant enough that they will exceed your deductible,” advises Marc Ragin, Associate Professor of Insurance and Risk Management at the University of Georgia.

 “There’s no such thing as “too much” documentation in these situations,” he says.